matys1/lab1-web/book-notes/part-5.md

 controller.abort();
 ```

+- The most notable feature of using the `AbortSignal` is the ability to clean up multiple event handlers at the same time.
+This is done by passing the same `AbortSignal` to the different `addEventListener()` you want to be able to remove together.
+You can then call `abort()` on the controller owning the `AbortSignal`, and it will remove all event handlers that were added with that signal.

 - See l24-mdn-events-2.html for an example of removing event listeners using both methods.

 - You can add multiple event listeners, listening for the same type of event, but using different handlers.
 For example, both functions below would now run when the element is clicked: